vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0014/README.md

 On May 18, 2022 VMware released a critical security advisory, VMSA-2022-0014, that addresses security vulnerabilities found and resolved in VMware’s Workspace ONE Access, VMware Identity Manager (vIDM), vRealize Lifecycle Manager, vRealize Automation, and VMware Cloud Foundation products.
 VMware Identity Manager is also an optional external component that can provide authentication and authorization for other products, such as NSX, vRealize Operations, vRealize Log Insight, and vRealize Network Insight.

-The VMSA will always be the source of truth for what products & versions are aﬀected, the workarounds, and proper patches to keep your organization secure.
+The VMSA will always be the source of truth for what products & versions are affected, the workarounds, and proper patches to keep your organization secure.
 This document is a corollary to the advisory and includes self-service information to help you and your organization decide how to respond.

 Next Expected Update
 --------------------